fau-advanced-separations/CADET-Process/docs/source/getting_started/simulation.md

 ### Component System
 First, a `ComponentSystem` needs to be created.
-The `ComponentSystem` ensures that all parts of the process are have the same number of components.
+The `ComponentSystem` ensures that all parts of the process have the same number of components.
 Moreover, components can be named which automatically adds legends to the plot methods.
 For advanced use, see {ref}`component_system_reference`.